Insira seu e-mail para ver a apresentação.

 More tasks can be coordinated and automated.

-Information technology turned code into the firm's lifeblood.
+Information technology made code the firm's lifeblood.

 This is AI's first killer app